kriemo/SciRNotebook/README.md

 cd SciRNotebook/Entries
 ```

-Take a look at the Example.Rmd and Example.html files to see how 4to use markdown syntax to link html documents together and how to reference local data files.
+Take a look at the Example.Rmd and Example.html files to see how to use markdown syntax to link html documents together and how to reference local data files.

 #### To add a new entry